TingtingLiao/ARCH/README.md

 ## Inference

-ARCH is highly dependent on the smpl results estimated  from input images.
-The results would be bad if the estimated smpl is inaccurate, especially for in the wild images.
+ARCH is highly dependent on smpl results estimated from input images.
+It works not well if the estimated smpl is inaccurate, especially for large poses.
 Inspired by [ICON](https://icon.is.tue.mpg.de/), this code incorporates the smpl optimizing process after HPS during inference.

 ```sh
 $ python -m apps.infer -cfg configs/arch-wo-joint.yaml